 Don't just teach your students about Newton's laws of motion using diagrams in a textbook — try something hands-on!
 In this project, students will build their own cars using craft materials and explore the relationship between force, mass, and acceleration.
-Students can graph data and make observations in real-time using a smartphone app or use a low-tech approach with a meter stick and stopwatch.
+Students can graph data and make observations in real-time using Google's Science Journal app or use a low-tech approach with a meter stick and stopwatch.

 This lesson helps students prepare for these Next Generation Science Standards